aranja/rakning-c19-app/README.md

-# Project COVID-19 Tracker
+# Rakning C-19

-This is a React Native app for COVID-19 tracking.
+This is a React Native app for COVID-19 tracing in Iceland.

-## Local setup

-Test phone numbers:

-- 1337
-- 1338

-Test pin code: 1234

-### Development
+### Setup

+Install dependencies:
 ```
-# Install dependencies.
-yarn

-# Start RN bundler.
-yarn start

-# Build and start iOS and Android application in emulators.
-yarn react-native run-ios
-yarn react-native run-android
+yarn install
 ```

-### Test on iOS device

-You need XCode and an Apple developer account to run this on device.
-The project is here:
+### Run instructions for iOS:

 ```
-open ios/Rakning.xcworkspace
+yarn ios
 ```

-### Test on Android device
+or:
+* Open MyTestApp/ios/MyTestApp.xcworkspace in Xcode or run "xed -b ios"
+* Hit the Run button

-You need Android Studio to run this on device.
-The project is here:
+You need XCode and an Apple developer account to run this on device.

+### Run instructions for Android:

+Have an Android emulator running (quickest way to get started), or a device connected.
+Then run:

 ```
-open -a Android\ Studio android
+yarn android
 ```